Musk plans to relaunch Twitter premium service, again

 “The people have spoken.
 Amnesty begins next week.
 Vox Populi, Vox Dei,” Musk tweeted Thursday using a Latin phrase meaning “the voice of the people, the voice of God.”

-Online safety experts predict the move would spur a rise in harassment, hate speech and misinformation.
-It’s also likely to put the company on a crash course with European regulators seeking to clamp down on harmful online content with tough new rules.
+The move is likely to put the company on a crash course with European regulators seeking to clamp down on harmful online content with tough new rules, which helped cement Europe’s reputation as the global leader in efforts to rein in the power of social media companies and other digital platforms.

 Zach Meyers, senior research fellow at the Centre for European Reform think tank, said giving blanket amnesty based on an online poll is an “arbitrary approach” that’s “hard to reconcile with the Digital Services Act,” a new EU law that will start applying to the biggest online platforms by mid-2023.